gjcooper/VAULT/01_articles/pulcu2017affective.md

 ##### Imported on 2025-01-29 6:00 pm
 >[!note|#ffd400]
-> This is a fairly different task structure to what I already have in the [[Hypatia Work]] so far in that the probability of a win or loss is independant.
+> This is a fairly different task structure to what I already have in the [[Hypatia Health]] so far in that the probability of a win or loss is independant.

 ---%% end annotations %%